kstenerud/streamux/streamux-specification.md

 |      |                             | <=== | Response X                           |
 |      | Messages                    | <==> | Messages                             |

-At `T1`, the initiator peer proposes `yield`, and its accept list is ignored.
+At `T1`, both peers send an identifier and negotiation message at the same time, like in simple mode.
+The initiator peer proposes `yield`, and its accept list is ignored.
 The yielding peer proposes `passive`, and accepts at least `yield`.
-The initiator peer doesn't wait, and sends a request immediately, before either peer has had a chance to receive or evaluate the other's negotiate message.
+The initiator peer doesn't wait for the other's negotiation message, and sends its first request immediately.

 At `T2`, both peers have received each other's negotiation message, and have run the identical negotiation algorithm to determine the result.
-If negotiation succeeds, the yielding peer will process the propsing peer's already sent request as normal.
+If negotiation succeeds, the yielding peer will process the proposing peer's already sent request as normal.
 If negotiation fails, the request will neither be acted upon nor responded to because this is a [hard failure](#hard-and-soft-failures)

 #### Handshake Mode